 Beeswax candles and glass candleholder.

 A glass candleholder, transformed into a speaker using an exciter, holds a burning beeswax candle.
-As the candle drips, the objects become resonant bodies, gradually shaped by layers of melting wax that shift the sound.
+As the candle drips, the objects begin to resonate as they are gradually being shaped by layers of melting wax that shift the sound.

 Tools used: Max/MSP